 Enrollment – Enrollment for fall 2011 was 5,529 (36 percent men and 64 percent women) from several eastern Alabama counties and 67 counties in Georgia.

-Faculty – 133 full-time faculty teach learning support and core courses, supported by nine librarians, plus adjunct faculty.
+Faculty – 139 full-time faculty, supported by nine librarians, plus adjunct faculty.

 Transfer programs – The Associate of Arts degree is offered in art, criminal justice, English, foreign languages, history, journalism, philosophy, political science, psychology, sociology and communications.
 The Associate of Science degree is offered in agriculture, associated dental sciences, biology, business administration, chemistry, computer information systems, computer science, economics, general studies, geology, health information management, mathematics, medical technology, nursing, occupational therapy, pharmacy, physical therapy, physician’s assistant, physics, respiratory therapy and teacher education.